Bpazy/acr/README.md

 You have many options.

 ### 1. Download release
 Download the latest version from [release page](https://github.com/Bpazy/acr/releases).
-And put it under the `PATH`.
+And put it under the `$PATH`.

 Linux example:
 ```shell